Dynamics of $f(R)$ gravity models and asymmetry of time: Dynamics of matter dominated era

 In phase space analysis of dynamical system, there is a point $P_{5}$ which represents a standard matter era in the limit $m\rightarrow0$.
 In matter dominated phase of the Universe

-Using the definition of $r$ or $m$, the form of $f(R)$ is given by-
+Using the definition of $q$ or $m$, the form of $f(R)$ is given by

-where $\beta$ is a integration constant.
+where $\beta$ is an integration constant.
 Thus, in matter dominated phase the form of $f(R)$ is similar as in the case of radiation dominated phase.

 In matter dominated phase, we neglect the energy density of radiation i.e. $\rho_{r}=0$.
 For $f(R) = \beta R$, $F= \beta$ and therefore $\dot{F}=0$.
-Using equations (\ref{d6}) and (\ref{a1}) and these values of $F$ and $\dot{F}$ the Hubble parameter is given as
+Using equations (\ref{d6}) and (\ref{a1}) and these values of $F$ and $\dot{F}$, the time evolution of the Hubble parameter is expressed as

 where $c_{3}$ is an integration constant.